DTjomsland/t3a1-workbook/README.md

 <strong>Understandability:</strong>

 Understandability includes ensuring that every component and the overall structure of the source code is understandable.
 The source code should be organized and developed in a consistent manner so that any software engineer can easily understand components and their usage.
 When software is understandable, it streamlines the development process by reducing back and forth as well as the downtime that occurs when trying to locate and decipher components.
-If code causes confusion among developers, it is a sign that the code is lacking the necessarily level of understandability.
+If code causes confusion among developers, it is a sign that the code is lacking the necessary level of understandability.

 <br>

 <strong>Testability:</strong>

 Software should be easily testable so that bugs and inconsistencies can be found.
 Testability includes the ability to test all components and use cases easily and accurately.
-This should be one of of the primary concerns when planning the structure of software so that it may be easily divided into modules for testing.
+This should be one of the primary concerns when planning the structure of software so that it may be easily divided into modules for testing.
 Testability ensures that software ships and works as intended.

 <br>